dabao40/TheOtherRolesGMIA/README.md

 - A bug was removed where the game of the Lovers crashed if they were the last players killed by the host of the lobby.
   </details>

-# Credits & Resources

-[OxygenFilter](https://github.com/NuclearPowered/Reactor.OxygenFilter) - For all the version v2.3.0 to v2.6.1, we were using the OxygenFilter for automatic deobfuscation\
-[Reactor](https://github.com/NuclearPowered/Reactor) - The framework used for all version before v2.0.0\
-[BepInEx](https://github.com/BepInEx) - Used to hook game functions\
-[Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - Custom game options by **DorCoMaNdO**:

-- Before v1.6: We used the default Essentials release
-- v1.6-v1.8: We slightly changed the default Essentials.
-The changes can be found on this [branch](https://github.com/Eisbison/Reactor-Essentials/tree/feature/TheOtherRoles-Adaption) of our fork.
-- v2.0.0 and later: As we're not using Reactor anymore, we are using our own implementation, inspired by the one from **DorCoMaNdO**

-[Jackal and Sidekick](https://www.twitch.tv/dhalucard) - Original idea for the Jackal and Sidekick comes from **Dhalucard**\
-[Among-Us-Love-Couple-Mod](https://github.com/Woodi-dev/Among-Us-Love-Couple-Mod) - Idea for the Lovers role comes from **Woodi-dev**\
-[Jester](https://github.com/Maartii/Jester) - Idea for the Jester role comes from **Maartii**\
-[ExtraRolesAmongUs](https://github.com/NotHunter101/ExtraRolesAmongUs) - Idea for the Engineer and Medic role comes from **NotHunter101**.
-Also some code snippets come of the implementation were used.\
-[Among-Us-Sheriff-Mod](https://github.com/Woodi-dev/Among-Us-Sheriff-Mod) - Idea for the Sheriff role comes from **Woodi-dev**\
-[TooManyRolesMods](https://github.com/Hardel-DW/TooManyRolesMods) - Idea for the Detective and Time Master roles comes from **Hardel-DW**.
-Also some code snippets of the implementation were used.\
-[TownOfUs](https://github.com/slushiegoose/Town-Of-Us) - Idea for the Swapper, Shifter, Arsonist and a similar Mayor role come from **Slushiegoose**\
-[Ottomated](https://twitter.com/ottomated_) - Idea for the Morphling, Snitch and Camouflager role come from **Ottomated**\
-[Crowded-Mod](https://github.com/CrowdedMods/CrowdedMod) - Our implementation for 10+ player lobbies is inspired by the one from the **Crowded Mod Team**\
-[Goose-Goose-Duck](https://store.steampowered.com/app/1568590/Goose_Goose_Duck) - Idea for the Vulture role come from **Slushygoose**

 # Settings